mviereck/runx/README.md

 ```
 source /usr/local/bin/runx
 ```
-If future runs of the terminal you can directly run Linux GUI applications, e.g.:
+In future runs of the terminal you can directly run Linux GUI applications, e.g.:
 ```
 pcmanfm
 ```

 ## Output of `runx --help`
 ```
-runx - Provide an X server on MS Windows in Cygwin, MSYS2 or WSL.
+runx - Run Linux GUI applications on MS Windows.
-Run Linux GUI applications on MS Windows.
+Provides an X server on MS Windows in Cygwin, MSYS2 or WSL.

 Syntax:
   runx [OPTIONS]  --  [COMMAND]